-Oddsmakers account for a team’s travel when setting NHL lines, but even more so, bettors take travel into account when making their wagers.
+Since oddsmakers account for a team’s travel when setting NHL betting lines, it is essential for bettors to take this into account before making their wagers as well.

-NHL teams sometimes play three games in four nights, and let’s face it: They’re not too fresh by the time the third game rolls around – especially late in the season when the effects of the schedule have taken hold. [ When you find a line you like and you want to bet the NHL underdog, check out Bovada - they probably have the best dog line on that game ]
+NHL teams sometimes play three games in four nights, and when they do, they tend to show signs of fatigue by the time the third game rolls around – especially late in the season when the effects of the schedule are really felt.